DinoChiesa/apigee-proxy-generator/README.md

 apply to those templates.
 But these are intended to be illustrations.
 You could write your own templates and your own configuration data, too.

-I hope you will be able to re-use the tool and the technique.
+I hope you will be able to re-use the tool and the technique, for a variety of purposes.

 ## Why use a Template?